bekk/bekk-christmas/post/ml/fantasy-premier-league-with-data-science.md

 * Home/away game (one variable)
 * Form the last 5 games (Fantasy's own [ICT index](https://www.premierleague.com/news/65567)) (five variables)

 This results in 50 input variables in total, with actual Fantasy points achieved in each round as the dependent variable.
-All data from previous rounds are used in the training phase to predict a given round (i.e., predicting results in round `n`, the training sample contains data from rounds `n-1, n-2, ... , 1`)
+All data from previous rounds are used in the training phase to predict a given round (i.e., predicting results in round `n`, the training sample contains data from rounds `n-1, n-2, ... , 1`).
+Predicting round 19, the most recent ICT score for Liverpool and West Ham players are set to the average of the other players, as their round 18 match was [postponed](https://www.premierleague.com/news/1336506) due to the participation of Liverpool in the FIFA World Cup.

 ### Designing the models